Plain-English difference

 Wegovy is semaglutide; Trulicity is dulaglutide

-The comparison starts with product identity.
-Wegovy contains semaglutide, a GLP-1 receptor agonist, and is generally discussed in weight-management and selected cardiovascular-risk contexts.
-Trulicity contains dulaglutide, another GLP-1 receptor agonist, and is used for type 2 diabetes care.
-They share a once-weekly injection routine, but their labels, dose ranges, pens, insurance pathways, monitoring needs, and patient goals differ.
+The comparison starts with product identity and formulation.
+Wegovy contains semaglutide and now has once-daily tablet and injection presentations with formulation-specific weight-management and selected cardiovascular-risk details.
+Trulicity contains dulaglutide and uses a once-weekly injection routine for type 2 diabetes care.
+Their routes, schedules, labels, dose systems, devices, insurance pathways, monitoring needs, and patient goals differ.
 A patient seeking weight-management care should not assume a diabetes medicine is a weight-loss substitute, and a patient with diabetes should not change therapy without glucose-specific monitoring and clinician coordination.

 - Wegovy is the semaglutide brand with chronic weight-management label context for eligible adults and adolescents, and selected adult cardiovascular-risk reduction context.